 Freezes When Sharing Large Files

 When sharing, pasting, and collaborating with others on large documents, Draft tends to lag.
-It isn’t by much, but if you’re struggling to meet deadlines, it can be annoying.
+It isn’t by much, but it can be annoying if you’re struggling to meet deadlines.
 If you’re looking for a tool that rarely lags, consider ProWritingAid.

 Simplify Feature Is Buggy

 The simplify feature helps create concise writing.
 However, you’ll need to look through any changes the robot makes because sometimes it deletes crucial information.
 So when pasting your work, never accept all changes.
-If you want a tool that’ll clear up your writing without deleting information, try Grammarly.
+Try Grammarly if you want a tool that’ll clear up your writing without deleting information.
+Read our Grammarly review.

 Draft Review Testing Criteria